Misua Bola-Bola - Filipino Meatball Noodle Soup | www.kitchenconfidante | A truly comforting bowl of noodle soup - and a family favorite.

 1 lb shrimp (optional)

-2 tablespoon fish sauce (patis), or more, to taste
+2 tablespoons fish sauce (patis), or more, to taste

 freshly ground black pepper